Evolution of Quasi-Periodic Eruptions in the post-TDE Accretion Disk Perturbed by an Orbiting Star: Conclusions

-Following this setup, the implications of the dependence $L_\text{char} \propto \dot{m}^{-p}$ were discussed.
-It is a simpler description of the emission since many perturber--induced QPE models have not considered analytical approximations but rather a combination of analytical and numerical approaches, using, e.g. a temperature profile of the disk as the main parameter for calculating the typical luminosity profiles.
-Nevertheless, we see that to have a sufficient drop in the typical eruption luminosities while accounting for the adequate amount of time for the circularization of the debris, the amplitude drop in $\sim$ 2--4 years can be reproduced only if the starting observation window had occurred at a few $\times (10\text{--}100)\,t_\text{fb}$.
+Following this setup, we consider the implications of the dependence $L_\text{char} \propto \dot{m}^{-p}$.
+This is a simpler description of the emission since many perturber--induced QPE models have not considered analytical approximations; rather a combination of analytical and numerical approaches have been applied instead, using, for instance, a temperature profile of the disk as the main parameter for calculating the typical luminosity profiles.
+Nevertheless, we see that to have a sufficient drop in the typical eruption luminosities while accounting for the adequate amount of time for the circularization of the debris, the amplitude drop in $\sim$ 2--4 years can be reproduced only if the starting observation window had occurred at a few $\times (10\text{--}100)\,\rm t_\text{fb}$.
 The ratio of the X-ray luminosity to the bolometric luminosity is found to evolve rather slowly with the accretion rate.
 The temporal evolution of the $\mathcal{R}$ ratio (ratio of luminosities $L(t)$ with the fixed time separation) is thus qualitatively the same for the X-ray luminosity.
 Secondly, we find that both the time evolution of the accretion rate $\dot{m}(t)$ and the surface density $\Sigma(t)$ impact the QPE luminosity since the disk size spreads over many orders of magnitude in the first decades after TDE.
-If we accounted only for one of these effects, the amplitude drop would not be sufficient, and a different luminosity prescription would be needed.
+If we accounted only for one of these effects, the amplitude drop would not be sufficient and a different luminosity prescription would be needed.

-Finally, following the recent simulations, we highlight the importance of stellar ablation, which has a noticeable influence on the energetics of star-disk collisions, especially in the case of more massive main-sequence stars.
+Finally, following the most recent simulations, we highlight the importance of stellar ablation, which has a noticeable influence on the energetics of star-disk collisions, especially in the case of more massive MS stars.
 These material losses could also be significant in the case of a steadily accreting disk.